 She has performed frequently as soloist, with the Swedish Chamber Orchestra, the Dresdner Kapellsolisten, the Georgian Chamber Orchestra, the Prague Chamber Orchestra, the South West German Chamber Orchestra and the Budapest Strings.

-From the age of 13 she has been a frequently featured artist at the Bavarian Radio, live and in studio recordings with orchestra, in chamber music and with piano; she has recorded as soloist with the Bamberger Symphoniker with the conductors Jonathan Nott and Gabriel Feltz.
+From the age of 13 she has been a frequently featured artist at the Bavarian Radio, as soloist with orchestra, in chamber music and with piano, this included recordings as soloist with the Bamberger Symphoniker and the conductors Jonathan Nott and Gabriel Feltz.

 Alissa Rossius won the first prize at the nationwide competition Jugend Musiziert several times; as a teenager she won first prize in the International Flute Competition Oberstdorf, she was finalist in the 13th International Flute Competition Friedrich Kuhlau and semifinalist with her woodwind quintet “Quintetto Spirito” in the 63rd ARD International Music Competition.